isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-06-18-jenkins-beginner.md

 # The End

-This is very simple but will ease your life a lot.
+This is very simple , but, will ease your life a lot.
 Hope you enjoyed.

 Happy Coding!